-- 1. CSP School Project Budget

-- 2. Grant Budget Narrative

-- 3. 3 Year Operational Budget

-- 4. The latest 3 years of Audited Financial Statements (if applicant is a replication or expansion)

-- 5. Up to last 3 years of 990's (if applicant is a replication or expansion)

-- 6. Charter Certificate and/or Charter Contract, as agreed between the charter school and its authorizer (if a replication or expansion, does not need to be included if applicant is a new start):

-- a.
-Articles of Incorporation

-- b.
-Bylaws

-- c.
-501(c)3 confirmation

-- d.
-Any conditions imposed by the authorizer

-- e.
-Includes financial, academic, operational performance measures

-- 7. Academic data exceeding the state targets (if applicant is a replication or expansion)

-- 8. Board and School Leader Bios/Resumes
+- 1. CSP School Project Budget - 2.
+Grant Budget Narrative - 3.
+3 Year Operational Budget - 4.
+Up to last 3 years of Audited Financial Statements (if applicant is a replication or expansion) - 5.
+Up to last 3 years of 990's (if applicant is a replication or expansion) - 6.
+Charter Certificate and/or Charter Contract, as agreed between the charter school and its authorizer (if a replication or expansion, does not need to be included if applicant is a new start): - a.
+Articles of Incorporation - b.
+Bylaws - c.
+501(c)3 confirmation - d.
+Any conditions imposed by the authorizer - e.
+Includes financial, academic, operational performance measures - 7.
+Up to 3 years of high quality academic data exceeding the state targets (if applicant is a replication or expansion) - 8.
+Facility agreement/plan with number of students it can accommodate - 9.
+Board and School Leader Biographies/Resumes